chelseamharmon/ToddlerStudy/README.md

 # ToddlerStudy
-Study examining Classical Conditioning Reward Learning in the presence versus absence of a parent.
+Within subject study design examining Classical Conditioning Reward Learning in the presence versus absence of a parent (N = 145).
 Collaboration with Barnard Toddler Center

 See figures file: figures01.20.2022.pptx